-VAESE statistics show how unlikely it is to succeed with a dues-paying alumni program, unless you're at a large, Power 5 conference school.
-Data shows why you shouldn't start your own dues-paying program, or why you should consider getting rid of yours, especially if you're not at a Power 5 school.
+Data from recently released 2024 VAESE alumni relations benchmarking study confirms our earlier findings in 2020 that it's unlikely for non-Power 5 institutions to succeed with a dues-paying alumni program.
+Our data shows why your institution should not start a dues-paying program, or why you should consider getting rid of yours, especially if you're not at a Power 5 school.

 (About a 5 minute read)